-The ARC-PA accredits only qualified PA programs offered by or located within institutions chartered by and physically located within, the United States and where students are geographically located within the United States for their education.
-A single institution must be
+The ARC-PA accredits only qualified PA programs offered by or located within institutions chartered by and physically located within, the United States and where students are

 Southern Association of Colleges and Schools Commission on Colleges (SACSCOC)

 Samford University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, educational specialist, and doctorate degrees.
 Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
 Questions about the accreditation of Samford University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC's website (www.sacscoc.org).